andrewt0301/hse-acos-course/docs/grades.md

 #### Automatic Grades

-Students, who have __attended > 75%__ of classes in both modules, can get an automatic grade.
+Students, who have __attended > 75%__ of classes in each of the two modules, can get an automatic grade.
 The formula is the following:

 $$G = \frac{M_3 + M_4}{2} - 1$$